How To Optimize Your Carousel Ads On Facebook

 - Your copy should always match your brand tone and be consistent with all of your other ad copy.

-- You should also make multiple versions of your ads.
+- Make multiple versions of your ads.
 Use different copy for each segment of your audience.
-This way you are not giving all of your audience something generic.
+This way you are not giving all of your audiences something generic.

 - Always have a very prominent call to action if you have a direct response objective.